-We used algorithm configuration techniques to find good parameters for Kronecker sequences in 3 dimensions.
-The point sets generated from these sequences are competitive with state-of-the-art methods for small set sizes and consistently outperform the previously best known constructions for point sets containing at least 300 points.
+We have used algorithm configuration techniques to find good parameters for Kronecker sets in 3 dimensions.
+The point sets generated are competitive with state-of-the-art methods for small set sizes and consistently outperform the previously best known constructions for point sets containing at least 300 points.

-Our experiments reveal that there may be some space for further improvements when using Kronecker sequences in dimension $D=3$.
-In dimension $D=4$ (and probably beyond), however, Kronecker sequences do not seem to be able to outperform standard constructions like truncated Sobol' sequences.
+Our experiments reveal that there may be some space for further improvements when using Kronecker sets in dimension $D=3$.
+In dimension $D=4$ (and probably beyond), however, Kronecker sets do not seem to be able to outperform standard constructions like truncated Sobol' sequences.

-Our results call for a better understanding of the parameter to discrepancy mapping for Kronecker sequences in $D=3$.
+Our results call for a better understanding of the parameter to discrepancy mapping for Kronecker sets in $D=3$.
 We believe that further improvements might be possible.
-We also believe that a finer understanding of the trade-off between size-specific constructions and parameters that yield good sets across broader ranges of set sizes would be of great practical relevance, as in real-world situations it may not be uncommon that an existing design of experiment or an initial sample can be extended by additional points.
+We also believe that a finer understanding of the trade-off between size-specific constructions and parameters that yield good sets across broader ranges of set sizes would be of great practical relevance, as in real-world situations, it may not be uncommon that an existing design of experiment or an initial sample can be extended by additional points.